United States military and prostitution in South Korea

 During and following the Korean war, the United States military used regulated prostitution services in South Korean military camptowns.
 Despite prostitution being illegal since 1948, women in South Korea were the fundamental source of sexual services for the U.S. military and a component of Korean-American relations.
-The women in South Korea who served as prostitutes are known as kijichon (기지촌) women, also called as "Korean Military Comfort Women", and were visited by the US military, Korean soldiers, and Korean civilians.
-The prostitutes were from Korea, the Philippines, China, Vietnam, Thailand, Sri Lanka, Indonesia, and the Commonwealth of Independent States (specifically Russia, Kazakhstan and Ukraine).
+The women in South Korea who served as prostitutes are known as kijichon women were visited by the US military, and sometimes Korean soldiers or civilians.
+The prostitutes were formerly from Korea, but were largely replaced by women from the Philippines, China, Vietnam, Thailand, Sri Lanka, Indonesia, and the Commonwealth of Independent States (specifically Russia, Kazakhstan and Ukraine) since the 1990s.

 Etymology

 Prostitutes servicing members of the U.S. military in South Korea have been known locally under a variety of terms.
-They have been referred to as "bar girls", "special entertainers", "Korean Military Comfort Women", "comfort women", "hostesses", and "business women".
+They were often referred to by euphemisms such as "bar girls", "special entertainers", or "business women".

 Yankee princess also translated as Western princess, were other common names and literal translations for the prostitutes in the Gijichon, U.S. military Camp Towns in South Korea.
 The term "Western princess" has been commonly used in the press, such as The Dong-a Ilbo for decades.
 It is also used as a derogatory term when referring to interracial couples, particular those between a white male and Korean female.

 Yankee whore and Western whore are also common names.
 The women are also referred to as U.N. madams.

 Until the early 1990s, the term "comfort women" was often used by South Korean media and officials to refer to prostitutes for the U.S. military, and the term "Yankee princess" has been used instead.
-However, by 2013, some South Korean media were using the term "U.S. comfort women" instead.
+However, by 2013, some South Korean media used the term "U.S. comfort women".

 The early 1990s also saw the two women's rights movements diverge: on one side the one representing the Cheongsindae (comfort women for the Japanese military), and on the other side the movement representing the Gijichon (Camptown for the U.S. military).
 Despite many women on both sides being victims of forced labor, those who supported Cheongsidae believed the kijich'on women were willing participants in the system of prostitution and sexually promiscuous.

 History

 Beginning in 1945, an institutionalized system of prostitution was adopted and permitted by the U.S. military and the Republic of Korea.
 Despite the United States Forces Korea's policy stating, "Hiring prostitutes is incompatible with our military core values", there is a discrepancy between "practice" and "policy".
 In Korean society, prostitution is viewed as a "necessary evil".
 The U.S. military have explained it as military culture that allows for American GIs to blow off steam and prevent homosexual tendencies.
-Prostitutes for U.S. soldiers were esteemed to be at the bottom of the social hierarchy by South Koreans.
-They were also the lowest status within the hierarchy of prostitution.
+Prostitutes for U.S. soldiers were not only esteemed to be at the bottom of the social hierarchy by South Koreans, but also the lowest status within the hierarchy of prostitution.